 Case studies that show your process or the use of your product or service in action is a great way to educate the viewer about the industry, and how you fit into that industry.
 They can be either posted directly on your site or downloadable or both.

 Showing your process is like showing your math work in school.
 The teacher knows you did the process and did it correctly.
-Same goes for case studies.
+The same goes for case studies.
 Your viewers see your work, gaining enough knowledge to know what they don’t know.
 In a sense, it solves the “You don’t know what you don’t know” of your viewers.

 Video is big and will only get bigger.
-It is a safe bet that viewers digest the information they see and hear faster than information they read.
+It is a safe bet that viewers digest the information they see and hear faster than the information they read.
 A video is a great way to bring visitors to your website through improved search engine rankings, get them to focus on your message in multiple ways (visually, audibly, etc.) and get them to spend more time on your website.
-Video offers the unique advantage over other forms of content because it does not just tell visitors about your company, product, or service – it SHOWS them.
+Video offers a unique advantage over other forms of content because it does not just tell visitors about your company, product, or service – it SHOWS them.
 This is the difference between passive and active engagement.
 As a rule, people learn and remember information better if they are actively engaged.
 Custom video accomplishes the goal of your website actively engaging visitors.

 5)Collect Emails to send value and information.

-Email is a great tool for engaging one-on-one with your audience and keeping them engaged.
+An email is a great tool for engaging in one-on-one with your audience and keeping them engaged.
 Giving your emails beyond what users can find on the website will make them feel “in the know,” and they’ll become more likely to become brand advocates.
 A 2014 study showed that email marketing is nearly 40 times more effective at acquiring customers than Facebook and Twitter combined; 91% of US consumers use email daily.
 Calls to action to sign up for your newsletter, offer or coupon should be prominent on your website.